Maurisa Li-A-Ping,

 M.S.Ed., M.F.A.

-My journey began with poetry as a means to express my feelings and make sense of the world.
-My commitment to poetry opened doors, leading to a fully-funded scholarship at St. John’s University, where I became curious about how learning happened outside the classroom.
-This curiosity inspired me to further my education in Higher Education Student Affairs at Indiana University, where I explored how poetry and creative practices can foster identity development, team building, and storytelling for students.
+My passion and commitment to poetry opened doors.
+It led to a fully-funded scholarship at St. John’s University, where I became curious about how students connect and grow outside of the classroom.
+This curiosity inspired me to further my education in Higher Education Student Affairs at Indiana University.
+At IU I explored how poetry and creative practices foster identity development, team building, and storytelling for students.

 Photo by Madylin Nixon-Taplet